 High media coverage increase the perception of the risk (Japan earthquake and tsunami 2011).

 Disasters with immediate effects (earthquakes/tsunamis) increase the risk perception, Slow onsets such as droughts have a lower risk perception.

 Disaster: A major hazard event that causes widespread disruption to a community or region that the affected community is unable to deal with adequately without outside help.

 How have the intensity and impact of disaster events changed over space and time?

-Haiti & Chile earthquake comparison in terms of magnitude & effects
+Haiti Vs Chile earthquake: Comparison in terms of magnitude and effects